ConfettiFX/The-Forge/README.md

   * Vulkan 1.1
   * OpenGL ES 2.0 fallback for large scale business application frameworks
 - macOS / iOS / iPad OS with Metal 2.2
-- XBOX One / XBOX One X / XBOX Series S/X (only available for accredited developers on request)
+- XBOX One / XBOX One X / XBOX Series S/X *
-- PS4 / PS4 Pro (only available for accredited developers on request)
+- PS4 / PS4 Pro *
-- PS5 (only available for accredited developers on request)
+- PS5 *
+- Switch using Vulkan 1.1 *

-- Switch (only available for accredited developers on request)
+*(only available for accredited developers on request)

 Particularly, the graphics layer of The Forge supports cross-platform
 - Descriptor management.
 A description is on this [Wikipage](https://github.com/ConfettiFX/The-Forge/wiki/Descriptor-Management)